 When you think of the ultimate bachelorette party destination in the U.S., you think of Las Vegas.
-There’s no doubt it’s the perfect girls’ getaway if you’re seeking sunshine, top-notch restaurants, and parties, but there are also alternative and more unique ways to celebrate there.
+With a notorious reputation for nightlife and all things fun, there’s no doubt Sin City is the perfect bachelorette party getaway if you’re seeking sunshine, top-notch restaurants, and parties.
+But don't be turned away if the city's most popular offerings don't resonate with your bachelorette party style, there are also alternative and more unique ways to celebrate from day into night.

-Are you a bride-to-be who thrives being the life of the party?
-To create the perfect Las Vegas bachelorette party itinerary for you, we spoke to Joni Moss-Graham of LV Wedding Connection.
+Are you a bride-to-be who thrives on being the life of the party, or are you one who enjoys a more subtle approach to celebrating?
+To create the perfect Las Vegas bachelorette party itinerary for you, we spoke to Joni Moss-Graham of LV Wedding Connection, who gave us the complete lowdown on where to stay and what to do for the ultimate Sin City bachelorette getaway.

 Meet the Expert